-Not every woman with advanced womb cancer can have surgery.
+Not everyone with advanced womb cancer can have surgery.
 You might not be well enough for an operation.
 Or your doctor might recommend another treatment that is more suitable for your situation.

-Your doctor will only recommend surgery if they think that you are fit enough to make a good recovery afterwards.
-It's important that the benefits of surgery are more than the discomfort you will have to go through.
+Your doctor will only recommend surgery if they think it will help control the cancer and help you feel better.
+You also need to be fit enough to make a good recovery afterwards.
+And that they think It's important that the benefits of surgery are more than the discomfort you will have to go through.

 You might need time to think about your treatment options.
 Talk to your doctor and specialist nurse and discuss things with your family and friends.

 Advanced womb cancer is more difficult to treat with surgery.
 The cancer has spread to another part of the body, so surgery to remove the womb will not cure it.
 But you might have an operation if it can help your situation.

 Removing as much of the cancer as possible

 Your specialist might recommend an operation to remove as much of the cancer as possible (called debulking).
 It can slow down the growth of the cancer and help to relieve any symptoms you are having.
 Treatment to help with symptoms is called palliative treatment.
 So your doctor might describe this as palliative surgery.

 There is a risk that your bowel could become blocked if your cancer begins to grow into your bowel.
 This means that the waste that normally passes through the bowel cannot get through.

 This may not happen to you.
 But if it does, you might: